-Would you do me a favor and look after my cat while I’m away? –Yes, of course,/ Sorry, I can’t.
+Would you do me a favour and look after my cat while I’m away? –Yes, of course,/ Sorry, I can’t.

 Would you mind closing the window, I’m freezing?

-Could you do me a favor and lend me some money?
+Could you do me a favour and lend me some money?

 Could you possibly help me carry these boxes?